zhangyijia1979/joint_learn_wordembedding/readme.txt

 The details of related files are described as follows:

-Data: Mesh_dic_all.pkl.gz contains the files which are used to align the MeSH heading ids with mention words.
+Data: Mesh_dic.pkl.gz contains the files which are used to align the MeSH heading ids with mention words.
 Due to the limitation of the github, the PubMed corpus and MeSH RDF data can be download from NCBI.
-We provide two sample files graph_mesh_sample.edgelist and pubmed_corpus_sample.txt by which you can quickly test the method.
+We provide two sample files graph_mesh_sample.edgelist and pubmed_sample by which you can quickly test the method.

 Prerequisites